 Österreichisches Filmmuseum (Austrian Film Museum)

 Ludwig Gesek was one of the founders of the Österreichisches Filmarchiv which was set up in 1955 as a collection site for Austrian feature films, documentaries and newsreels.
 Today the Filmarchiv has three venues, the newly renovated Metro cinema at the city centre serves as screening venue, storage facilities and a “central film archive” can be found in Laxenburg (Lower Austria) and the third venue is the Audiovisuelles Zentrum im Augarten.
-Ernst Kieninger has been the head of the Filmarchiv since 1996.
+Ernst Kieninger has been the director of the Filmarchiv since 1996.
 As of 2004, the institution set up its own publishing facilities, the Verlag Filmarchiv, producing some excellent scientific publications on the history of Austrian film and television.
 Because of the publishing structure, these publications only reach a small readership.
-The lion’s share of Austrian film before 1945 is preserved, documented and restored at the
+The lion’s share of Austrian film before 1945 is preserved, documented and restored in the Austrian Film Archive.

 SYNEMA.
 Gesellschaft für Film und Medien